NothingAG/accessible-dropdown/README.md

     - When moving focus to an element, NVDA announces a lot of info that is related to this element, like a surrounding `<fieldset>` with `<legend>`, an `<ol>` with its number of items, etc.
     - _General question: is this expected behaviour?
 Why is JAWS so conservative in announcing this useful associated info?
 Maybe we can ask Quentin about this._
 - Having the options' `<label>`s with `display: inline` has the nice effect that NVDA reads the number of the `<li>` and all of its contents (checkbox with label) in one go, but for some reason we cannot activate it anymore with `Space`/`Enter` in NVDA.
 Only if we use `display: block` it works, but then it splits the announcement into 1) the number of the `<li>`, and 2) its contents.
+    - UPDATE: I set `list-style: none` to "defuse" this situation completely.
+It is enough that screen readers can announce the total number of options, and the "search wrapped" info is given by placing the focus in the text field again.

 ## Resources